cloud-bulldozer/benchmark-operator/docs/hammerdb.md

 The `db_type` is the database type: mariadb, pg or mssql

-The `db_init` feature determines wether the database has already been initialized (false) or needs to be initialized (true).
+The `db_init` feature determines wether the database has already been initialized `false` or needs to be initialized `true`.
 If the DB has been used previously to run benchmarks against it, it needs to be set to `false`.

-The `db_benchmark` feature used to run the actual benchmark when set to true.
+The `db_benchmark` feature used to run the actual benchmark when set to `true`.

 The `db_server` either holds the name or the IP address of the DB server,

 The `db_port` the port on which the DB is accessible.
-If `db_mssql_tcp` is set to true the client will use a TCP connection, if it's set to `false` UDP will be used.
+If `db_mssql_tcp` is set to `true` the client will use a TCP connection, if it's set to `false` UDP will be used.

 The `db_user` and `db_pass` need to be set identical to the settings on the DB server side.